dmkhanh/ticketmaster/README.md

 ## Dataset

 [Ticketmaster API](https://developer.ticketmaster.com/) was used to fetch raw data of events (e.g., concerts, sport events, etc) around the world.
-Working with this dataset has also helped me familiarize with API use as well!
+Working with this dataset has also helped me familiarize with API use as well : )

 ## Techstack